sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The audit sampled seven projects and assessed them against four key criteria (governance, business case, organizational capacity, and project management).

-In statements 3.5 and 3.6, the report highlights the Standish Group study (1) above) on the low success rate of large IT projects.
+In statements 3.5 and 3.6, the report highlights the Standish Group study (see 1) above) on the low success rate of large IT projects.
 It also refers a 2000 report in which it highlights a trend that is emerging in IT projects: “most new projects fit within its "Recipe for Success," which limits the size of projects to six months and six people”.

 The report concluded that, overall, the government had made little progress since the last audit (1997), had not adequately explained the results expected to be achieved as part of a business case, and not adequately assessed their capacity to take on high-risk IT projects.
-However, the report does conclude that 4/7 sampled projects were well managed.
+However, the report does conclude that 4/7 of the sampled projects were well managed.

 **4) 2010 Spring Report of the Auditor General of Canada[^20]**

 The report examined whether five of the government entities with the largest IT expenditures have adequately identified and managed risks related to aging IT systems.
-All of them indicated that aging IT is a significant risk and the majority included it in their corporate risk profile (i.e., ESDC is one of them).
+All of them indicated that aging IT is a significant risk and the majority included it in their corporate risk profile (ESDC is one of them).

 The report indicated that investment plans are not supported by a funding strategy where sufficient source of funds are provided to complete all initiatives necessary to manage aging IT.
 In 2008, HRSDC prepared a Long-Term Capital Plan consisting of 20 projects and initiatives costing $947.4 million over 5 years.